Bread Dad

 • If you run out of walnuts (or you are tired of walnut-based recipes), you can use chopped pecans as a nice substitute.

-• Some visitors like to add 1 teaspoon of ground cinnamon to their banana breads (thanks Amanda for this tip!).
-FYI – Adding ground cinnamon can be a great help if your bananas are not totally ripe (because the cinnamon helps to “hide” any missing banana flavor).
+• Optional – Some visitors like to add 1 teaspoon of ground cinnamon to their banana breads (thanks Amanda for this tip!).
+FYI – Adding ground cinnamon can be a great help if your bananas are not totally ripe (because the cinnamon helps to “hide” some of the missing banana flavor).

 • Using UNRIPE bananas will result in a very bland banana bread (with little banana flavor).